Cardiovascular disease

 Poor cardiovascular health can cause heart attacks, strokes, heart failure, chronic kidney disease, peripheral arterial disease and the onset of vascular dementia.
 CVD affects around seven million people in the UK and is responsible for one in four deaths; that’s more than 160,000 deaths each year and includes more than 40,000 people under the age of 75.
 Cardiovascular disease is strongly linked to health inequalities.
 In 2022, people under the age of 75 living in the most deprived areas of England were more than twice as likely to die from heart disease than people living in the least deprived areas.

 Across Kent Surrey Sussex (KSS) there is already a high prevalence of CVD with high numbers of individuals diagnosed with CVD, heart disease, stroke and related conditions.
-CVD and climate change are closely interconnected, particularly when viewed through the lens of health inequalities.
 There is now a rising incidence of new cases of CVD, partly due to the region’s ageing populations, which are more susceptible to both CVD and climate change impacts, as well as areas with higher levels of deprivation, air quality concerns, rising temperatures, diet and lifestyle factors that contribute significantly to CVD in the region.

 Our work

-The National Health Innovation Network cardiovascular disease (CVD) programme aligns with the NHS Long Term Plan and is being delivered by the 15 health innovation networks across England as part of a three-year programme, to help unlock considerable health gains and support the ambition to prevent 150,000 strokes, heart attacks and dementia cases.
+The National Health Innovation Network cardiovascular disease (CVD) programme aligns with the NHS Long Term Plan and is being delivered by the 15 health innovation networks across England.

-The national CVD programme aims to improve the detection, management, and outcomes for patients with cardiovascular disease within the region, to reduce the burden of the disease by integrating and improving access to innovative practices and technologies into the healthcare system, ultimately improving patient outcomes and enhancing the quality of care.
+The national CVD programme aims to improve the detection, management, and outcomes for patients with cardiovascular disease.
+Its goal is to reduce the burden of the disease by integrating and improving access to innovative practices and technologies in the healthcare system, ultimately improving patient outcomes and enhancing the quality of care.

 Local programmes – CVD Central